oracle-livelabs/pts/ai-vector-embedding-nodejs/labs/labs.md

     ![Lab 3 Task 2 Step 2b](images/nodejstfr02b.png =60%x*)

-    If you have previously run this process with Cohere or OpenAI, the first thing you will notice is that this operation runs significantly faster.
+    If you have previously run this process with Cohere, the first thing you will notice is that this operation runs significantly faster.
 This can be attributed to the fact that we do not have to go over the internet to perform the task.

     You may have also noticed that we used the *all-MiniLM-L6-v2* embedding model.
 This is a very popular embedding model with millions of monthly downloads.
 It's popularity is due to the fact that it tends to be a good trade-off when comparing accuracy and performance.